ShahmaImteyaz/IPYNBrebderer/README.md

 IPYNB rendered python package.
-This is MLOPS project so practicing the key concepts.
+This is MLOPS project so practicing the key concepts123.